 ## Reserve Fund in Homeowners Associations: What It Is, How Much It Should Be and What It's For

 The **reserve fund** is one of the least known — and most neglected — legal obligations of homeowners associations in Spain.
 Yet its existence can make the difference between handling an urgent repair without drama or having to call an emergency special assessment that nobody saw coming.
+Proactive management of this fund isn't just about legal compliance; it's about safeguarding property values, ensuring resident safety, and fostering financial stability within the community for the long term.
+Ignoring it can lead to significant financial strain and discord among neighbours when inevitable major repairs arise.

 ---